113theavenues/113theavenues.github.io/index.md

 It marks the surfaces.</p>

 <p><b>5.
 Please do not hang laundry to dry inside your room.</b><br>
-You can hang your washing outside or in the upstairs toilet with the window open.</p>
+You can hang your washing outside or in the upstairs toilet with the window open, (make sure to avoid condensation which will result in mould growth).</p>

 <p><b>6.
 When are the Bins collected?</b><br>
 Your waste and recycling are collected on alternate Fridays.